glennmckechnie/weewx-wxobs/README.md

    <pre>sudo wee_extension --install weewx-wxobs.zip</pre>

-4. Restart WeeWX
+3. Restart WeeWX

    <pre>
    sudo systemctl stop weewx  # ( sudo /etc/init.d/weewx stop)
    sudo systemctl start weewx  # ( sudo /etc/init.d/weewx start)
    </pre>

+4. The essential Manual Configuration Step (as the privileged user)

-5. Under WeeWX 5.x it will throw 2 errors upon it's first start.
+   Under WeeWX 5.x it will throw 2 errors upon it's first start.

-   The logs will show you 2 of these (and those messages will disappear once the following fix is performed) It's documented in the wxobs skin.conf file but because we no longer run as the privileged root user, we need to intervene and manually create the /usr/share/php (with permissions 0755) and copy the weewx_wxobs.inc file (that wxobs generated and wrote as /tmp/weewx_wxobs.inc) into that directory (with permissions 0644).
-If you do this as root, a straight mkdir and cp should be al that is required - the ownership and existing permissions should not need changing).
+   The logs will show you 2 of these (and those messages will disappear once the following fix is performed)

+   It's documented in the wxobs skin.conf file but because we no longer run as the privileged root user, we need to intervene and manually create the directory /usr/share/php (with permissions 0755) and copy the weewx_wxobs.inc file (that wxobs generated and wrote as /tmp/weewx_wxobs.inc) into that directory (with its permissions of 0644).
+If you do this as root, a straight mkdir and cp should be all that is required - the ownership and existing permissions should not need changing).

    In the unlikely event that those changes don't allow it to work, there is a small possibility that the path within the include file, that points to the database location is incorrect.

    WeeWx 5.x now writes a relative path and this is not suitable for the php script.
 The following snippet shows a relative path.
    <pre>
    [...]